gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

 All routes were fetched by default in versions 2.x and lower.
 In versions 3.x, only the routes shown in the `includedRoutes` option in the sample config above will be fetched by default.

 If you would like to either add or remove whitelisted routes, add `includedRoutes` to the plugin config in `gatsby-config.js`.
+Setting `includedRoutes` to `["**"]` will whitelist all routes, effectively restoring v2 settings.

 If you had previously been using `excludedRoutes`, it will continue to work as expected, though there's a good chance you don't need it anymore!